aaronanderson/qoakus/README.md

 `curl -X GET https://search-qoakus-XXXXXXXXXXXXXXXX.us-west-1.es.amazonaws.com/oak-elastic._qocontent/_search?pretty=true&size=100`

+#### Application Configuration

+Update the [application.properties](src/main/resources/application.properties) file and provide values for the qoakus.aws and quarkus.datasource properties.

+Jackrabbit Oak will automatically create the specified S3 bucket, RDS database tables, and Elasticsearch index if they do not exists.
+Take special care when setting these values and starting the Quarkus application for the first time.

 ### Cleanup

-During development it may be desirable to remove all of the existing Oak AWS services so that they can be re-created using new settings.
+During development it may be desirable to remove all of the existing Oak AWS service configurations so that they can be re-created using new settings.
 For instance, testing new Oak index configurations.
 Run the commands below before restarting the application to remove all data stored in AWS.

 ```
 aws s3 rm --recursive s3://XXXXXXXXX-jackrabbit-oak/oak;
-aws dynamodb delete-table --table-name JackrabbitOak-Journal;
-aws dynamodb delete-table --table-name JackrabbitOak-Lock;
+mysql --login-path=qoakus -e "drop database oak";
+mysql --login-path=qoakus -e "create database oak DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci";
 curl -X DELETE https://search-qoakus-XXXXXXXXXXXXXXXX.us-west-1.es.amazonaws.com/oak-elastic*;
 ```